 - visning = viewing

-Tips on buying an apartment in Stockholm
+Tips on Buying an Apartment in Stockholm

 - Talk to different banks so they can compete on the interest rates.
 Check out this post on the best ways to get a loan in Sweden.

 - Research the area’s average price per sqm.
 Don’t get too excited when you see a cheap apartment.
 It is cheap for a reason.